j-chat/cybersecurity_training/README.md

 * [Spotting the Adversary with Windows Event Log Monitoring (version 2)](https://apps.nsa.gov/iaarchive/library/reports/spotting-the-adversary-with-windows-event-log-monitoring.cfm)

 ## Honorable Mentions
+* [IBM Cybersecurity Ops: Terminal](https://www.ibm.com/security/digital-assets/cybersecurity-ops/terminal/): IBM Security created a cyber breach game experience that you can play from your browser.
 * [LMG Network Forensics Puzzle Content](http://forensicscontest.com/puzzles): While the contest is over, pcaps along with submitted tools and answers are available for review.
 Wireshark is recommended to view pcap files.
 * [OverTheWire: Wargames](http://overthewire.org/wargames/): Some familarity with Linux is needed to move between the levels in these shell games.
 An SSH client, like PuTTY, is required to connect to the game.